What42Pizza/scoped-ref/readme.md

 } // because the `pin!()`, you can only drop `scoped_data` by going out of scope

-drop(my_huge_data);
+// this is safe to do because `ScopedRef` ensures no references to it remain after dropping drop(my_huge_data);
 ```

-Comparisons to other similar crates:
+### Comparisons to other similar crates:

 | other crate | why use other crate? | why use this crate? |
 |-------------|----------------------|---------------------|